-The Portuguese judicial system is essentially divided into the ordinary and the administrative jurisdictions, the first being formed by the judicial courts, which cover all civil and criminal matters and the latter by the administrative and tax courts, responsible for resolving any administrative or tax matters.
+The Portuguese judicial system is essentially divided into the ordinary and administrative jurisdictions, the first being formed by the judicial courts, which covicivily and criminal matters and the latter by the administrative and tax courts, responsive for resolving any administrative or tax matters,

-There are no specific courts or tribunals in Portugal when dealing with project finance transactions or construction contracts and, therefore, any disputes arising therefrom will be resolved by the judicial courts or the administrative courts, depending on the nature of the matter in question.
+There are no specific courts or tribunals in Portugal when dealing with pr finance transactions or construction contracts and, therefore, any disputes ar therefrom will be resolved by the judicial courts or the administrative courts, dependently on the nature of the matter in question.

-Under Portuguese law, parties may generally elect the jurisdiction that will apply to their contracts or to resolve a particular dispute, provided that, inter alia, the contract or the dispute involves rights that can be freely determined by the parties and does not relate to a matter within the exclusive jurisdiction of a court other than the chosen court.
-There are no other specific jurisdictional issues that need to be considered by foreign project investors.
+Under Portuguese law, parties may generally elect the jurisdiction that will a to their contracts or to resolve a particular dispute, provided that, inter alia, the conor the dispute involves rights that can be freely determined by the parties and does relate to a matter within the exclusive jurisdiction of a court other than the chosen of There are no other specific jurisdictional issues that need to be considered by for project investors.

-li Arbitration and ADR
+ii Arbitration and ADR

-Major project contracts typically provide that the parties may resort to arbitration for the resolution of any disputes under the same.
-Standard arbitration clauses refer to the Portuguese Law on Arbitration for the definition of the rules relating to the composition of the arbitration court and the conduction of arbitration proceedings.
-Where international contractors are involved, the parties often chose to apply the rules of international centres such as ICC, LCIA and UNCITRAL.
+Major project contracts typically provide that the parties may resort to arbitra for the resolution of any disputes under the same.
+Standard arbitration clauses to the Portuguese Law on Arbitration for the definition of the rules relating to composition of the arbitration court and the conduction of arbitration proceedi Where international contractors are involved, the parties often chose to apply the of international centres such as ICC, LCIA and UNCITRAL.

-Portugal adhered to the 1958 Convention on the Recognition and Enforcement of Foreign Arbitral Awards ('the New York Convention') in 1994.
-Arbitration awards that are not covered by the New York Convention may still be recognised and enforced in Portugal provided that they comply with certain legal requirements and have been submitted to a Portuguese court for review and confirmation.
+Portugal adhered to the 1958 Convention on the Recognition and Enforcer of Foreign Arbitral Awards ('the New York Convention') in 1994.
+Arbitration aw that are not covered by the New York Convention may still be recognised and enform Portugal provided that they comply with certain legal requirements and have I submitted to a Portuguese court for review and confirmation.

-In line with international market practice, finance contracts generally refer the disputes arising thereunder to the jurisdiction of the judicial courts.
+In line with international market practice, finance contracts generally refer disputes arising thereunder to the jurisdiction of the judicial courts.